 In the comic miniseries:

-- Nausea Fuel: Some sections are hard to get through, due to the intense combination of Eddie Campbell's artwork and Moore's disturbing subject matter.
+- Some sections are hard to get through, due to the intense combination of Eddie Campbell's artwork and Moore's disturbing subject matter.
 An entire chapter is devoted to a graphically detailed dissection of a corpse.

 - The Woobie:

 - The chapter isn't called The Unfortunate Mr Druitt for nothing.

 - All of the prostitutes and victims are this.
 They are forced into their line of work because of abject poverty and are subject to rape, violence and can't turn to the church or the police for help because they are looked down upon as less than human; and then they start being killed off because of something that had nothing to do with them.
 It says something that it took Jack the Ripper's killings to bring attention to their appalling living conditions and exploitation.